Adrian Lester: Personal life

 In 1997 Lester married actress and writer Lolita Chakrabarti, whom he met while they were both students at RADA.
-They live in south east London with their two daughters, Lila and Jasmine.
+They lived in East Dulwich, south-east London with their two daughters.
+They divorced in 2024.

 In 2007, Lester took part in Empire's Children, a Channel 4 documentary exploring the journey taken by the "Windrush Generation" to the United Kingdom.
 Lester's grandfather, Kenneth Nathaniel Lester, was to be included in the documentary, but was unwell during filming in Jamaica and could not be interviewed.
 Kenneth died soon after the documentary completed filming and never saw the programme aired.

-In April 2013, Lester appeared on the Cultural Exchange feature of Front Row on Radio Four, a feature of the programme where people had to choose a piece of art that meant a great deal to them.
+In April 2013, Lester appeared on the Cultural Exchange feature of Front Row on BBC Radio 4, a feature of the programme where people had to choose a piece of art that meant a great deal to them.
 He chose "Redemption Song" by Bob Marley.

-Lester holds a second degree black belt in Moo Duk Kwan Taekwondo.
+Lester holds a 4th Dan black belt in Moo Duk Kwan Taekwondo.